 The Charro Days Fiesta was originally "born to lift community spirits" during the difficult times of the Great Depression; inspired by Brownsville's unique location on the border with Mexico, the residents came together to plan a fiesta unlike anything else in the country.
 "Horse-drawn, hand-made floats processed through downtown Brownsville in those early years, with marching bands from Mexico, soldiers from old Fort Brown and children from area schools dressed as charros and chinas," writes the Charro Days committee.

-This year, the fiesta, which runs from February 22 to March 8, celebrates its 83rd anniversary—and it has only grown since that first parade.
+In 2023, the fiesta will run from February 18-25, celebrating its 86th anniversary.
 Now, the lineup of festivities draws thousands—costume balls, parades, carnivals, street dances, and fireworks are staples of the modern fiesta.